Rotary Vane Technology

 Low Rotation Speed

-Lower speed reduce vibration, thus diminishing noise and wear, lowering temperature and eliminating the need for foundations.
+Lower speed reduces vibration, thus diminishing noise and wear, lowering the temperature and eliminating the need for cement foundations.

 Low Cycle Temperature